Doxuno

 3.

-The Partners acknowledge the following pre-cohabitation assets, each of which shall remain the sole and separate property of the respective Partner:
+The Partners acknowledge the following pre-cohabitation property, each of which shall remain the separate property of the respective Partner unless commingled or otherwise expressly transferred in writing:

 Partner 1 Assets: